zoopyserg/automatic-rails-setup/README.md

 git checkout -b main --track origin/main
 ````

-(this will download aliases, vimrc and ubuntu setup script to your $HOME directory)
+(this will download aliases, vimrc, and ubuntu setup script to your $HOME directory)

 And then do:
 ````